 H= maximum height of embankment in meter

-5. Then, freeboard must be added to the height of embankment so as to maintain safety.
+5. Then, the freeboard must be added to the height of the embankment to maintain safety.
 Generally, 10-15% of the freeboard is provided to the highest flood level.